kshannon-ucsd/24wi-dsc180-internal-docs/content/data-team/first-model-data.md

 ---

 ## Key Files
-1. `data_subset.sql` - Performs the queries to create the subset and saves output to `data/interim` folder
+1. `sepsis_data.sql` - Performs the queries to create the subset and saves output to `data/sql-data` folder
 2. `subset_preproc.py` - Performs the queries to create the subset and saves output to `data/processed` folder

 ---